majadomanska/SPLIX/README.md

 SPLIX is a tool designed for analysis of intron features associated with conventional and non-conventional introns, including sequence composition, splice-site motifs and RNA pairing potential between intron termini estimated using RNAfold.

-Developed and tested on Linux.  #TODO test na innych - dodac
+Developed and tested on Linux.

 This pipeline:
 1. extracts introns from genomic annotations,